vienie/Google-IT-Automation-with-Python/README.md

 These are the assessments i did for each of the courses.

 **Week 1 - Getting Your Python On**
-- Qwiklabs Assessment: Working with Python Scripts (/Course 2 - Using Python to Interact with the Operating System/Week 1 - Getting Your Python On)
+- Qwiklabs Assessment: Working with Python Scripts

 **Week 2 - Managing Files with Python**
 - Practice Quiz: Managing Files & Directories